 In Room 120 one of the boy’s friends waved them to their table.
 She was just under four-foot-six with short white-blonde hair.
-The boy sat across from her and unloaded books from his backpack, but never looked away from the other girl at the table.
-She had hair like maple syrup dripping down her neck as she read a well-worn bible.
-Meanwhile the shorter girl picked at a white eraser with sharp fingernails, dropping crumbs across her quadrant of the table.
+The boy sat across from her and unloaded books from his backpack but never looked away from the other girl at the table who had hair like maple-syrup dripping down her neck as she read a well-worn bible.
+Meanwhile the shorter girl picked at a white eraser with sharp fingernails, spreading crumbs across her quadrant of the table.

 “Oh, sure.”
 Jillian cleared her throat.
 “I’m Jillian Diaz-Jackson.
 I just moved here from the East coast.”
-The short girl with white-blonde hair waved and smiled, then plucked more crumbs from her eraser.
+The short girl with white-blonde hair smiled and waved then plucked more crumbs from her eraser.

 “Ms. Jillian, tell us something about yourself,” said the teacher.

 “Um… My dad travels for business so he learns lots of languages,” said Jillian.
 “He paces the house chanting foreign phrases to memorize them.
 So I learn languages too, but only words related to finance.”

 “Ms. Jillian, how do you like LA?”